hugokernel/esphome-rain-detector/README.md

 ### Ideas for improvement

-* Put the ESP on standby between 2 measurements
+* Reduce consumption by putting the ESP on standby between two measurements

 ## Explanations